 Military Branch Museum

-The Military Museum, a branch of the Tennessee State Museum, is located in the War Memorial Building, across the street from the main facilities.
+A branch of the Tennessee State Museum, the Military Branch Museum is located in the War Memorial Building, across the street from the main facilities.
 Exhibits deal with America's overseas conflicts, beginning with the Spanish-American War in 1898 and ending with World War II in 1945.

 There is no admission charge to the Military Branch Museum’s permanent and temporary exhibitions.

 The Military Branch galleries are open Tuesday through Saturday from 10 a.m. – 5 p.m.
 Closed on Sundays and Mondays.